 Impact Structure: n.
 A large geologic structure, such as a crater or astrobleme, created by the violent collision between a planet and a space projectile such as a comet or meteor.

-Impact cratering is one of the most common geological processes that have happened on planetary objects with solid surfaces (our home planet Earth included).
+Impact cratering is one of the most common geological processes that have happened on planetary objects with solid surfaces (our home planet Earth included) and is unlike any other known natural geological process.
+Impact involves the transfer of massive amounts of energy to a relatively small area of the Earth’s surface, in an extremely short period of time (Kinetic energy).

 Research has established that near the hypervelocity impact point, initial shock pressures can exceed 100 GPa, resulting in the total melting and vaporization of a large volume of target rock together with virtually all of the impactor.
 Passing outward, the lower shock pressures produce a series of distinctive effects in the target rocks (Koeberl, French, 2009):